SamvitJ/samvitj.github.io/blog-source/_posts/2017-07-30-evaluating-startups.md

 *The funding statistics in this section are based on a 2017 [article](https://techcrunch.com/2017/05/17/heres-how-likely-your-startup-is-to-get-acquired-at-any-stage/) by TechCrunch that looked at 15,600 U.S.-based tech companies founded between 2003 and 2013.*

-*As a sanity check, I compared these numbers with those from a Business Insider [article](http://www.businessinsider.com/startup-matriculation-rate-mattermark-2016-9) from 2016, which considered 2,011 U.S.-based software companies that raised seed rounds between 2009 and 2012.
+*As a sanity check, I also compared these numbers with those from a similar Business Insider [article](http://www.businessinsider.com/startup-matriculation-rate-mattermark-2016-9) from 2016.
 The BI funding statistics are slightly more conservative.*

 The number of rounds of funding raised by a company is a decent indicator of how much risk the startup has neutralized, or in other words, how likely the company is to succeed at some level.